 Any ratios that fall outside these typical ranges are double-checked or re-measured before confirming the order to ensure the fit is right the first time.
-This measuring process produces a custom-fit coat with the right balance of support and comfort in each.
+This measuring process produces a custom-fit suit with the right balance of support and comfort in each.

 Measuring by Oberle Enterprises is Guaranteed:

 If possible, it is best to have a staff member of Oberle Enterprises measure the athlete for custom clothing.
 This is to make sure everything is measured correctly and we are responsible for our mistakes.
 If we measure you for clothing, we guarantee the measurements are correct as long as the Athletes physical size does not change. (i.e Don’t eat too many donuts or go through a growth spurt or diet) However, we understand, not everyone lives close enough or has the budget to travel for measurements.
 In that case, we have created the below to help you get the correct measurements.
 Hopefully, in the future, we will be able to attend more events around the country, but for now, we will be restricted to Oklahoma.

 In the event a customer is measuring we are providing this page as a guide.
 This page is meant to help you measure and to make sure we are doing all we can to assure your measurements are performed correctly and to get a finished product you will love for years to come.